sunilpaulmathew/CLS/README.md

 Initialize library
 ```
-new CovidStats().initialize();
+CovidStats mCovidStats = new CovidStats();
 ```

-This library also includes an Executor class, which can probably be used.
+Now call the initialize() method in background.
+The Executor class included in this library shall be used for this purpose.
 ```
 new Executor() {